-Congress poised to vote on border measure without Trump border wall
+U.S. Congress poised to vote on border measure without Trump wall

 The Republican-led Senate Appropriations Committee said there were provisions in the bill that could result in an increase in detention beds from last year.

-Reporting by Richard Cowan; Additional reporting by Susan Cornwell, Makini Brice and Steve Holland; Editing by Will Dunham
+Reporting by Richard Cowan; Additional reporting by Susan Cornwell and Makini Brice; Writing by James Oliphant; Editing by Will Dunham